HOW OLD DO I HAVE TO BE TO VOLUNTEER?

 ARE THERE ANY OTHER REQUIREMENTS FOR VOLUNTEERING?

 Volunteers must be able to follow directions and communicate with staff, volunteers, and the general public with a friendly, can-do attitude.
 Volunteers often work independently on projects with little supervision from staff.
 Some positions may be physically demanding.
-During the group interview, volunteers may request positions that are seated vs. physically demanding.
+Volunteers may request positions that are seated vs. physically demanding.

 If you are taking immuno-suppressive drugs, you should check with your doctor before you start volunteering.